 - 13.1 Working Groups led by the relevant line Ministries/Agencies or NCCS technical expert will be formed on an ad-hoc basis and will be responsible for coordination of specific projects/programs and regular reporting of progress on assigned tasks.
 WGs shall be composed of NCCS representatives, line ministries/agencies, commissions, UN Agencies, donors, private corporations and key NGOs active within the area.
 WGs will be co-chaired by identified sector partners. - 13.2 Each WG will have a Technical Coordinator who will be based in the NCCS or her/his respective ministry.
-If the Technical Coordinator is not based at the NCCS, s/he will be responsible for regular communication with the NCCS. - 13.3 Terms of Reference: - Oversee the planning and implementation of activities according to agreed sector priority results and outcomes as articulated by the Government.
+If the Technical Coordinator is not based at the NCCS, s/he will be responsible for regular communication with the NCCS.

+- 1. Oversee the planning and implementation of activities according to agreed sector priority results and outcomes as articulated by the Government.
 This will include cluster level and sectoral coordination of projects and programmes; - 2.
 Meet regularly at such frequency to be determined by the Technical Coordinators; - 3.
 Ensure that the relevant line Ministries/Agencies, in collaboration with all relevant partners, prepare project and programmes in accordance with identified priorities.
 The projects will be consolidated into overall short and medium term work plans; - 4.
 Prepare the necessary documentation for monthly reporting on the progress of implementation to the National Climate Change Steering Committee; - 5.
 Ensure implementation of policy-level NCCSC decisions; - 6.
 Ensure sectoral coordination through a lead line Ministry; - 7.
 Prepare annual sector development plans for bi-annual reviews, and monthly progress reporting; - 8.
 Conduct periodic reviews of projects in accordance with guidelines prepared by the NCCS.

-Annex 2: National Adaptation Plan of Action (NAPA) (and see supporting documents separate to the R-PP annexes for full document)
+Annex 2: National Adaptation Plan of Action (NAPA)